 - You have a small bathroom

 - You have only one bathroom in your home

 - You want to free up space in a larger bathroom

 A shower bath doesn’t have to take up any more floor space than a standard straight bath, making it ideal for smaller bathroom spaces.
 In fact, if you use it more regularly for showering, you could potentially purchase a shorter than average bath, reducing its footprint further.
 In larger bathrooms, a shower bath will free up space for extra storage in the form of wall cabinets or even a double sink vanity unit.

 Some shower baths (which we’ll look at in more detail) are designed to be slightly wider at one end, offering a more generous showering space than a standard bath with a screen or curtain.
 These are only slightly wider than a standard sized bath, meaning they should fit into most bathroom floor plans.
 The only other consideration you may need to make is the height of your ceiling at the shower end.

 A shower bath offers a great space-saving solution in a small bathroom

 Baths attract buyers

 But it’s not just a lifestyle choice that many of us have to take into consideration.
 If you are buying a new home, a property is instantly more attractive to potential buyers when it has a bath.
 So many of us are reluctant to rip out the bath, just in case we’re looking to sell up in the near future.
-Plus, if you’re looking to grow your family, with the addition of children, a bath tub is almost essential.
+Plus, if you’re looking to grow your family with the addition of children, (as we’ve already discussed) a bath tub is almost essential.

-The P shaped shower bath is rounded at the shower end for a soft and flowing look.
+The P shaped shower bath is designed with an enlarged end, allowing you more space in which to shower.
+The shower end is rounded for a soft, flowing appearance.
 This design works particularly well if the rest of your bathroom suite features curves.